leandroadonis86/5G-USB-Dongle-SDX55/README.md

 1. USB-C to USB-C Data cable for 10Gbs only and direct connected.
 2. Avoid firmware update it can go wrong in the update proccess.
-3. Change as possible SSH admin password and Web GUI password.
+3. Change as possible admin password at WebGUI.

 ## Development
 One way easy to build an executable to run it on router is using the cross-compile option.
 Device system doesn't have any gcc toolchain to compile C however it runs files detailed like below: